 Revenues - The Police Retirement System receives revenue from member contributions, City contributions, and investment income.
-Member contributions amounted to \$11.4 million, equivalent to 11.55% of the covered payroll, while City contributions totaled \$38.8 million, or 36.26% of the projected covered payroll.
+Member contributions amounted to \$11.4 million, equivalent to 11.55% of the covered payroll, while City contributions totaled \$39.4 million, or 38.81% of the projected covered payroll.
 City contributions increased to meet the required contributions as determined by the Plan's actuary.
-Additionally, the net investment loss for the current year decreased compared to the previous year.
-The portfolio's investment rate of return, net of investment expenses, was .17%, with a net investment income of -\$3.4 million.
-Investment expenses, which include custodial bank fees, manager fees, and investment consultation, totaled \$6.0 million.
-The fiscal year saw gains in stocks, bonds, and hedge fund investments, while direct lending, real estate, and private equity investments experienced losses.
+Additionally, the net investment income for the current year increased compared to the previous year.
+The portfolio's investment rate of return, net of investment expenses, was 7.14%, with a net investment income of \$69.2 million.
+Investment expenses, which include custodial bank fees, manager fees, and investment consultation, totaled \$6.1 million.
+The fiscal year saw gains in stocks, bonds, hedge funds, and direct lending investments, while real estate experienced losses.
+The two private equity managers are in their final stages of distributing capital and the performance of these managers is not relevant.

 Expenses - Deductions from Fiduciary Net Position - The Police Retirement System's expenses come from benefits paid to members, refunds of member contributions, and administrative expenses.
-Benefit payments and refunds make up 98.7% of the total deductions.
-There was an increase in benefits and refunds paid to members compared to the prior year due to new retirements, members leaving the Police Department, and a 1.25% cost of living adjustment for retirees.
+Benefit payments and refunds make up 98.4% of the total deductions.
+Benefits paid to members continue to increase due to new retirements, while refunds paid decreased compared to the prior year as fewer members left the Police Department.

 City contributions continued to equal the amount recommended by the Plan's actuary.
-For the year beginning May 1, 2023, the Plan has budgeted City contributions to total the actuarial required contribution amount of \$35.8 million.
-The calculated contribution rate is 38.81% of the projected covered payroll.
+For the year beginning May 1, 2024, the Plan has budgeted City contributions to total the actuarial required contribution amount of \$44.4 million.
+The calculated contribution rate is 46.84% of the projected covered payroll.

-The Retirement Board recently approved an asset allocation plan that is expected to yield a 7.20% long-term investment rate of return.
-Additionally, the Board has decided to gradually lower the actuarially assumed rate of return from 7.20% to 6.50% over a five-year period.
+The Retirement Board approved an asset allocation plan that is expected to yield a 6.95% long-term investment rate of return.
+Fiscal year 2024 was the first of a five-year stepdown to lower the actuarial assumed rate of return to 6.50%.
 To ensure optimal investment performance, the Board regularly reviews investment allocations monthly and adjusts the portfolio as needed with the help of an independent financial consulting firm.